Leadership | Board of Directors

 Board Member: Virginia Skiba, MD

 Virginia Skiba, M.D. received her Medical Doctor degree in 2004 when she graduated from the University of Michigan Medical School.
 She spent the next 9 years of her career serving in the United States Navy.
 She completed an Internal Medicine internship and Neurology residency at the National Capital Consortium, Bethesda, MD.
-While in the U.S. Navy, she was stationed at the Naval Hospital Twentynine Palms where she worked as a Primary Care Provider from 2005 to 2007.
+While in the U.S. Navy, she was stationed at the Naval Hospital Twenty Nine Palms where she worked as a Primary Care Provider from 2005 to 2007.
 From 2010 to 2013 she was stationed at the Naval Hospital Camp Lejeune in NC, where she worked as a Staff Neurologist and Neurology Division Head.
 Dr. Skiba then completed a Sleep Medicine Fellowship at the University of Michigan.
-Currently, she works at the Henry Ford Sleep Disorders and Research Center seeing patients in several clinics.
-She is also the Medical Director of the Cottage Sleep Lab and Associate Program Director of the Fellowship.
+Currently, she works at the Henry Ford Sleep Disorders and Research Center, where is the Medical Director of the Cottage sleep lab, Section Chief of the Sterling Heights clinic and fellowship Associate Program Director.
+She is on the AASM Young Physician’s Presidential Committee.
+She has been a member of the MASM since 2014, where she is a member on the Education and Practice Management Committee, member of the Insurance Liaison/Health Policy Committee, and was the Chair of the 2018 Annual Conference Planning Committee.

 Chairman, Health Policy Committee: R. Bart Sangal, MD, FAASM